Police and Public Safety

-Police Psychology is concerned with assisting law enforcement and other public safety personnel and agencies in carrying out their missions and societal functions with optimal effectiveness, safety, health and conformity to laws and ethics.
+Police and public safety psychology is concerned with assisting law enforcement and other public safety personnel and agencies in carrying out their missions and societal functions with effectiveness, safety, health and conformity to laws and ethics.

-Police Psychology consists of the application of the science and profession of psychology in four primary domains of practice: assessment, clinical intervention, operational support and organizational consulting.
+It consists of the application of the science and profession of psychology in four primary domains of practice:

 - Commission for the Recognition of Specialties and Proficiencies in Professional Psychology (CRSPPP)